-In his transactional practice, Ed represents hospitals, physician group practices and health services vendors in connection with mergers and acquisitions, joint ventures, strategic affiliations and general corporate matters.
+Ed also represents health systems, physician group practices, private equity funds and health services vendors in connection with mergers and acquisitions, joint ventures, strategic affiliations and general corporate matters.